Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 # Analysis and Design

-Parking is an issue that contributes to traffic congestion, especially in cities.
-Cars driving around and around a city for parking adds to the traffic.
-Cars hovering for parking spots or cars double parked can cause traffic to stop.
-The purpose of perfect parking is to try and solve the common problem of traffic congestion and scarcity of parking in a city such as Limerick.
-Perfect parking aims to ease the stress and anxiety that road users face searching for parking by providing live data about availability, pricing, stay-hours, zones, and disability status.
-Additional benefits include reducing traffic congestion, fuel savings, time and reducing stress.

-## Providing Website and Real-Time Services

-This subsection delves into the architectural analysis and design considerations of the Perfect Parking web application.
-It investigates Django\'s contribution to delivering the website and explains how the website functions as a service for end users looking for real-time parking space availability information.
+This subsection delves into the architectural analysis and design considerations of the Perfect Parking web system.
 This analysis provides insights into the underlying technology and design principles that contribute to the Perfect Parking application\'s user-friendliness and efficiency.

 ### Providing the website using Django